-DUMP continues to fight to keep Lake Memphremagog Clean for you and your loved ones.
-The result of our recent mediation with the landfill representatives is shown below in an excerpt from the joint press release.
+DUMP continues to fight to Keep Lake Memphremagog Clean for you and your loved ones.

 While we are comforted that the processed toxic leachate will no longer flow into Lake Memphremagog (for now), we are concerned about other bodies of water that are affected.
 Help us convince the State of Vermont to find a better way to handle trash.

-Learn how the landfill is adversely affecting our beautiful Northeast Kingdom.
+The landfill is adversely affecting our beautiful Northeast Kingdom

 This is a Statewide Issue for Vermont.